Melksham, Calne & Chippenham (MCC) Branch - incorporating Foxham & Lyneham Branch (click on photographs to enlarge)

 The line at this western end was one of the first stretches to be completed when the canal was built in 1797.

-At the time of writing we have work sites at the A4 North (Chippenham), Pewsham (Chippenham), Queenfield Farm (Melksham) and carry out biannual maintenance at Seven Locks (Lyneham).
+At the time of writing we have work sites at Pewsham (Chippenham), Green Lane Farm / Pudding Brook (north of the A4 at Chippenham), Queenfield Farm (Melksham) and carry out biannual maintenance at Seven Locks (Lyneham).

-In recent years we have had significant achievements at Pewsham restoring a horseshoe spill weir, building a wharf, the restoration of the 30 metre long Cocklemore culvert and the conversion of a narrow boat to a tug and butty.
+In recent years we have had significant achievements at Pewsham - the restoration of the 30 metre long Cocklemore culvert, re-building the waiting wall in the lower pound, re-building of lock wing walls and the conversion of a narrow boat to a tug and butty.
+Current [rojects inclue re-building and restoration of the Dry Dock and a new accommodation over Top Lock.

-A bid had been submitted to the Heritage Lottery Fund to help restore the Pewsham Locks site which contains two further locks, dry dock, saw pit, carpenters workshop and a lime kiln.
-Unfortunately this bid was unsuccessful due to the amount requested.
-Despite this setback branch volunteers continued to fund raise and through the generosity of Players of the Post Code Lottery and a grant from Chippenham Area Board over £100,000 was raised for Pewsham Locks projects.
+The Pewsham Locks site contains three locks, dry dock, saw pit, carpenters workshop and a lime kiln.
+Volunteers continue to fund raise and through the generosity of Players of the Post Code Lottery and a grant from Chippenham Area Board over £120,000 was raised for Pewsham Locks projects.
+Additionally through the generosity of the Wiltshire Community Foundation Chippenham Borough Lands Chaity and the National Lottery we also have funds to rebuild the Dry Dock, buy new tools and equiment and purchase a Welfare Unit.

-We have cleared an 800m stretch of canal north of the A4, which is not yet open due to ongoing works and hope to have a lease on another 700m stretch north of the A4 which, when restored will leave us some 50m short of the infamous Stanley Aqueduct.
+We have cleared an 800m stretch of canal north of the A4, which is now open to the general public and have recently aquired a lease on another 700m stretch north of the A4 which, when restored will leave us some 50m short of the infamous Stanley Aqueduct.

 See MCC Projects for details of all past and current projects.

-Meetings are held on the 1st Tuesday of each month at the Rachel Fowler Centre, Melksham, SN12 6EX.
+Meetings are held on the 3rd Tuesday of each month at the Rachel Fowler Centre, Melksham, SN12 6EX.
 Start time 7:45pm and all are welcome.
+Note that no meeting is held in December.